-To attend Meeting the virtually, please register using the following link: https://lavery.zoom.us/webinar/register/WN 1yZJM66HQdSOu3G8mGY4TA at least 30 minutes before the scheduled start of the Meeting.
-After registering, you will receive a confirmation email with access instructions.
-You can also contact the Corporation at ndion@pascoresources.com for more information.
-To ensure a smooth process, the Corporation is asking registered participants to log into the Meeting by 10:00 a.m.
-(EDT) on June 8, 2023.
+To attend the Meeting virtually, please register using the following link: https://lavery.zoom.us/j/61573137408 by 10:15 a.m.
+(EDT) on September 17, 2024.
+You can contact the Corporation at ndion@pascoresources.com for more information.
 Registered shareholders and duly appointed proxyholders will be asked to identify themselves before the beginning of the Meeting.